Models and Floor Plans:

 No. LivingHomes are permanent structures.
 The modules are only moved once, from the factory to your site.
 Unlike mobile homes, which are permitted by the Department of Housing and Urban Development (HUD), modular homes must conform to local building codes.
 In California, modular homes are treated the same as site-built homes and they cannot be excluded from financing or any communities (note that communities may have certain design requirements for all homes).

-The frames of Ray Kappe LivingHomes are made of steel, which is extremely strong, durable -- and highly recycled.
-Because the modules are built off-site they must actually meet more stringent building codes than stick-built homes since they must withstand the stresses of vibration and wind sheer during transport.
+Because the modules are built off-site they must actually meet more stringent building codes than stick-built homes in order to withstand the stresses of vibration and wind sheer during transport.

 Snow loads are determined by local codes.
 LivingHomes can design and engineer homes for regions with larger snow load concerns.
 Design variations, including pitched roofs, will be considered.

 We do allow you to purchase the modules and handle all of the site work and permitting yourself, if you prefer.
 But we would insist, and need to inspect, that the home is installed and finished to our standards.
 If it weren't, it wouldn't be a LivingHome.